apacheignite/documentation/compute-grid/deployment-spi.md

 }
 [/block]
 ### HTTP/HTTPS
-URI deployment scanner tries to read the DOM of the HTML file it points to and parses out href attributes of all &lt;a&gt;-tags - this becomes the URL collection (to GAR files) to deploy.
+URI deployment scanner tries to read the DOM of the HTML file it points to and parses out href attributes of all &lt;a&gt;-tags - this becomes the URL collection (to GAR files) to deploy: each 'A' link should be an URL to a GAR file.
 It's important that only HTTP scanner uses URLConnection.getLastModified() method to check if there were any changes since last iteration for each GAR-file before redeploying.

 Following parameters are supported:
 [block:parameters]